Course Outline

 • Data manipulation and cleaning techniques for government datasets

-• Measures of central tendency and variability in governmental contexts
+• Measures of central tendency and variability for government data analysis

-• Graphical displays of data (histograms, box plots, scatter plots) for government analysis
+• Graphical displays of data (histograms, box plots, scatter plots) for government reporting

 • Hypothesis testing (one-sample t-tests, two-sample t-tests, ANOVA) for government research

-• Nonparametric tests (Wilcoxon rank-sum test) for government statistical analysis
+• Nonparametric tests (Wilcoxon rank-sum test) for government data analysis

-• Model selection and validation for reliable government reporting
+• Model selection and validation techniques for government applications

 Note: This course assumes that participants have a basic understanding of statistical concepts such as probability distributions, hypothesis testing, and regression analysis.
-However, the course is designed to be accessible to individuals with little to no background in statistics, ensuring it meets the needs of various government roles.
+However, the course is designed to be accessible to individuals with little to no background in statistics for government use.

 Requirements

-This course is tailored for government professionals who are new to Minitab and seek to acquire foundational skills in statistical analysis using this tool.
-Prior experience with statistics or Minitab is not necessary.
+This course is tailored for individuals new to Minitab who seek to gain foundational skills in statistical analysis using Minitab.
+Prior knowledge of statistics or Minitab is not necessary.
+This training aligns with the need for robust data analysis capabilities for government and other public sector organizations, ensuring participants are well-equipped to handle data-driven decision-making processes.

 21 Hours